 Simple English definitions for legal terms

-Read a random definition: formal adjudication
+Read a random definition: citation signal

 The first-to-file rule is a legal principle that says when two parties bring the same case to two different courts, the court that receives the case first gets to keep it.
 The second court usually stops its proceedings.
 However, if the first case was filed only to prevent the other party from filing, it is not allowed.
 This is called anticipatory filing.
 It is used to determine things like where the case will be heard.